siddharthsharma94/fullstack-monorepo-template/README.md

 Over time i've realized I have an optimal way of deploying apps with a MicroServices Architecture.

-I realized, I end up doing the same things when I set up new repos / dev ops deployments pipelines of the apps I'm creating.
 This monorepo deployment, serves to easily deploy and scaffold my apps.

 My Stack uses `Vercel + Railway` with `Next JS + Strapi / Hasura`